ROMEO: Exploring Juliet through the Lens of Assembly Language: Introduction

-\begin{itemize} \item{ROMEO, a binary vulnerability detection benchmark dataset based on the Juliet test suite \cite{JulietUserGuide} version 1.3, with approx. 168k examples labeled as one of 91 Common Weakness Enumeration (CWE, \cite{mitrecwe}) categories.
-We publish the source code of the entire processing pipeline, which is reproducible and configurable to meet the needs of other researchers.} \item{A simple text representation of disassembled binaries suitable for various sequence classifiers.
-It incorporates context for across-function vulnerabilities and preserves semantics to identify API calls, while still preventing label leakage.} \item{Experiments using an off-the-shelf Transformer approach \cite{Feng2020CodeBERTPretrained}.
-We show the efficacy of our assembly language representation, which compares favorably even to state-of-the-art methods that have access to the full source code, and highlight the relative strengths and weaknesses in qualitative analyses.} \end{itemize}
+While there is recent work in the area of vulnerability detection on machine code and assembly language (see \cref{sec:relwvulndetasm}), there is no reproducible, publicly available dataset for this task.
+Previous work suffers from further limitations (see \cref{sec:relatedwork}).
+To the best of our knowledge, there is also no binary vulnerability method that incorporates the semantics and context information necessary to detect more abstract vulnerabilities spanning multiple functions.
+To advance the state of the art into this direction, we contribute the following: \begin{description} \item[The ROMEO dataset:] a binary vulnerability detection benchmark dataset based on the Juliet test suite \cite{JulietUserGuide} version 1.3, with approx. 168k examples labeled as one of 91 Common Weakness Enumeration (CWE, \cite{mitrecwe}) categories.
+We publish the source code of the entire processing pipeline, which is reproducible and configurable to meet the needs of other researchers. \item[The ROMEO representation:] a simple text representation of disassembled binaries suitable for various sequence classifiers.
+It incorporates context for across-function vulnerabilities and preserves semantics to identify API calls, while still preventing label leakage. \item[Experiments:] using an off-the-shelf Transformer approach \cite{Feng2020CodeBERTPretrained}, we show the efficacy of our assembly language representation, which compares favorably even to state-of-the-art methods that have access to the full source code, and highlight the relative strengths and weaknesses in qualitative analyses. \end{description}

+The remainder of this work is structured as follows: we first present related work in \cref{sec:relatedwork}.
+We then give a detailed description of the dataset creation process and our representation in \cref{sec:extractingassembly}.
+Research questions are posed and answered experimentally in \cref{sec:experiments}.
+We finally offer a brief conclusion and an outlook towards future research in \cref{sec:conclusion}.